Participating institutions

 University of Twente

-Prof. Jeannette Hofmeijer, Dr. Monica Frega, Dr. Joost le Feber
+Prof. Jeannette Hofmeijer and Dr. Joost le Feber

-It is our mission to identify neuronal factors that contribute to recovery of stroke patients, and establish treatments to modulate those factors, in human neuronal networks.
-To achieve this, we combine stem cell biology and organ on a chip technology to generate patient-specific neuronal networks from human induced pluripotent stem cells, and investigate neuronal responses to simulated cerebral ischemia, as well as to potentially effective treatments.
-We use electrophysiological and optical outcome measures to relate network functioning and recovery to cellular processes.
-We closely collaborate with stroke- and intensive care units to associate neuronal factors with clinical recovery and translate towards clinical trials.
+The Clinical Neurophysiology group at University of Twente aims to unravel the pathophysiology of neuronal metabolic stress and recovery, and establish treatments to modulate recovery.
+To achieve this, we combine electrophysiological measurements in patients, in vitro models, and biophysical models.
+Particularly, we use rodent or human (iPSC) based cultured neuronal networks on multi-electrode arrays (brain-on-a-chip), and investigate neuronal responses to simulated ischemia and potential treatments.
+We combine electrophysiological and optical read-outs to relate neuronal function to cellular processes.
+We closely collaborate with stroke- and intensive care units to associate neuronal factors with clinical recovery and translate findings towards clinical trials.

 Vrije Universiteit Amsterdam